 She has terrible manners but a terrific flair for the dramatic.

 Above is another rare promo image of Japanese actress Reiko Ike, someone we've documented extensively through the years, and here, the big hair, bare skin, and brilliant pose make this one of her best shots.
 We have other Ike images in a stack of Japanese magazines, and if we can figure out how to keep our scanner from putting electronic streaks on the scans we hope to get those posted at some point.
-This one came from an issue of the magazine Weekly Playboy and dates from 1974.
+This one came from an issue of the magazine Weekly Playboy and was published in 1974.